blitspace/better-health-test/README.md

 composer install
 ```

-On the admin page, click `Get data from sample file` to populate the JSON data text field.
-This also automatically saves the data.
+On the admin page, click `Get data from sample file` to populate the JSON data text field. **This also automatically saves the data, no need to click on `Save Changes`**.

 ## How to use